Skip Heitzig

-Skip Heitzig (born 1955) is the American founder and senior pastor of Calvary Church, a Calvary Chapel fellowship located in Albuquerque, New Mexico.
+Skip Heitzig (born 1955) is the founder and senior pastor of Calvary Church, a Calvary Chapel fellowship located in Albuquerque, New Mexico.

 Personal

-A native of Southern California, Heitzig has three siblings (his brother, Bob, died in a motorcycle accident in 1975).
+A native of Southern California, Heitzig has three siblings (his brother, Bob, died in a motorcycle accident in 1975 and his brother, James, died in 2019).

-He has been described as a former "marijuana smoking surfer dude".
+He has been described as a former "marijuana smoking surfer dude."
 Heitzig was witnessed to by a friend, Gino Geraci, senior pastor of Calvary South Denver.
+Skip's conversion came while watching a Billy Graham crusade on TV and giving his life to Jesus.

 Shortly after this experience, Heitzig began to study under Pastor Chuck Smith of Calvary Chapel of Costa Mesa.

 In 1981, Heitzig married his wife, Lenya, and together they moved to Albuquerque, New Mexico, to continue his work in the medical field.
 Together, they have one son, Nathan.

 Ministry

 In 1982, Heitzig began a home Bible study that eventually grew into Calvary of Albuquerque.
 In 1988 and 1989, Calvary of Albuquerque was listed as one of the fastest-growing churches in America.
 In 2009, Calvary of Albuquerque was listed as one of the 15 largest churches in America, with an average weekend attendance of 13,000.
+In November 2018, CBS News listed Calvary Chapel of Albuquerque as the 22nd largest megachurch in the United States with about 16,830 weekly visitors and more than 13,000 followers on Facebook.

 After a brief pastorate in San Juan Capistrano (Ocean Hills, 2004-2006), Heitzig returned to Calvary of Albuquerque as senior pastor in 2006, following the resignation of the previous pastor, Pete Nelson.

 Heitzig serves on several boards of directors, including that of Samaritan's Purse.
 He also serves as Associate Professor of Pastoral and Biblical Studies at Veritas International University.

-Each year, Heitzig hosts a week-long seminar of teachings at The Cove, the Billy Graham Training Center in North Carolina.
-He is also a frequent guest speaker at Franklin Graham Festivals and at Harvest Crusades with Greg Laurie.